bihealth/sodar-core/docs/source/major_changes.rst

 The app settings API methods deprecated in v0.12 have been removed in this release.
-If you are still using deprecated methods, please refer to the list found in the v0.12.0 major changes notes below and update your API calls accordingly.
+If you are still using deprecated methods, please refer to the list found in the v0.12.0 major changes notes below and update your API calls.

 v0.12.0 (2023-02-03)